sadafnazir-lab/eb3_webwarlords_Sterilization/Pedagogy/README.md

 Method: Laboratory Experiment

-Assessment Method: Formative assessment
+Assessment Method: Submittive

-Description: the sterilized glassware and media will be placed inside laminar air flow after washing glasswares, drying, preparing media and autoclaving.
+Description: Step by step instructions are provided at each level in the simulator to make it more user friendly.

 **4.Task &amp; Assessment Questions:**